MTD, IR35 and technology: the changing landscape for small business accountants

 The MTD opportunity

-The introduction of Making Tax Digital is likely to be a key driver for this area of new business.
-With MTD for VAT scheduled to come into effect in April 2019, and wider MTD implementation expected in the years ahead, many self-employed freelancers and small business owners are looking to make the switch to digital accounting systems as soon as possible - and need accountants who can guide them through this process.
+The introduction of Making Tax Digital has also been a key driver for this area of new business.
+MTD for VAT came into effect in April 2019 and the MTD rollout is expected to extend to other small businesses, not just those that are VAT registered.
+Many self-employed freelancers and micro-business owners are looking to make the switch to digital accounting systems as soon as possible.
+Without a solid understanding of accounting concepts or experience of using software, it’s likely there will be a demand for trusted accountants to help guide small businesses through setup and maintenance.

 Set up for MTD success: read our guide on preparing your practice and clients for MTD for VAT.